Mauricio-Camilo/devops-bootcamp-m8-jenkins/README.md

         }
       }
     ```
-    The final result of this method is that the Jenkinsfile is a very clean file, with properly functions that explains what is executed in each stage, and all the logic was concentrated in     the class created in the Shared Library.
-The pipeline also runned successfully with this configuration:
+    The result is a cleaner Jenkinsfile with functions that clearly describe what is executed at each stage, while all the logic is centralized in the class created in the Shared Library.
+    The pipeline also ran successfully with this configuration:

     ![Diagram](./images/shared-library-pipeline.png)

   - Configure JSL to be used only for this project

-    In this step, the configuration done in Global Pipeline Libraries were excluded, and the Jenkinsfile was updated to have access to the Shared Library.
-With this, only this pipeline can       access it:
+    In this step, the configuration made under Global Pipeline Libraries was removed, and the Jenkinsfile was updated to directly access the Shared Library.
+This way, only this specific
+    pipeline has access to the Shared Library:

     ```
     library identifier: 'jenkins-shared-library@main', retriever: modernSCM(